evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 tags: programming
 ---

-This tutorial explains how to translate text in your Swift code to a different language.
+In this tutorial I want to show how to translate text in Swift code file to a different language.

 Suppose you have a text string in your .swift code: